Common Pet Poison List

 - Different poisons have different times that for the effects to become noticeable.
 Always err on the side of caution.
 The sooner you are able to contact your vet or seek expert advice, the better it is for your pet.
 Regardless if your pet is not immediately displaying any outward signs of distress or effects, it would still be prudent to contact your vet or a hotline and perform the steps listed above.

-According to the ASPCA Animal Poison Control Center, the number one cause of poisoning in pets is prescription and over-the-counter drugs, both of the human and pet variety, including painkillers, cold and flu preparations, and antidepressants.
+According to the ASPCA Animal Poison Control Center, the number one cause of poisoning in pets is prescription and over-the-counter drugs, both of the human and pet variety.
+Common OTC pain killers like acetaminophen (e.g., Tylenol) and non-steroidal anti-inflammatories (e.g., Advil, Aleve, Motrin) are toxic to pets.
+Prescription antidepressants, cardiac, and ADHD medications are common concerns for pets as well.
+Be sure to keep ALL medications, including those prescribed to your pets, in locked cabinets or high cupboards.
 Store ALL medications in a safe place that your pet will not be able to gain access to.
 If your pet has ingested any form of human or pet medication in excess, consider it a potentially harmful substance and contact your veterinarian or poison hotline for consultation.

 Common Foods and Household Items